XJTU-XGU/KPG-RL/Readme.md

 # pi is a ndarray with shape (m,n).
 The algorithm could be "linear_programming" or "sinkhorn".
 ```

-For KPG-RL-KP model, use the following code
+For partial-KPG-RL model, use the following code
 ``` python
 # import keypoint-guided OT
 from keypoint_guided_optimal_transport.keypoint_guided_OT import KeyPointGuidedOT